Atif Aslam: 2009–2015

 In 2011, he sang a song from the film F.A.L.T.U, titled "Le Ja Tu Mujhe".
-The same year, he sang two songs "Hona Tha Pyar" and "Kaho Aaj Bol Do" with Hadiqa Kiani for the film Pakistani film Bol in which he was cast as the lead role.
-In this year, he recorded two songs for the film Tere Naal Love Ho Gaya, "Tu Muhabbat Hai" and "Piya O Re Piya".
+The same year, he sang two duets, "Hona Tha Pyar" and "Kaho Aaj Bol Do", with Hadiqa Kiani for the Pakistani film Bol, in which he was also cast in the lead role.
+In this year, he recorded two songs, "Tu Muhabbat Hai" and "Piya O Re Piya", for the film Tere Naal Love Ho Gaya.

 In 2012, he recorded two songs "Bol Ke Lab Azaad Hain" and "Mori Araj Suno" for the Hollywood film The Reluctant Fundamentalist.

 He also performed in Coke Studio's Season Five titled "Charka Nolakha", "Rabba Sacheya" and "Dholna".

 On 22 April 2012, Atif Aslam became the first Pakistani to perform in London's O2 Arena a concert spectacular to promote love, peace, and unity among Pakistan and India.
 Aslam performed for four hours.
 This was followed up by shows in Manchester and Glasgow.

 In 2012, he was invited for three concerts at the World Trade Centre in Dubai.
 This was followed by his debut concert in Bangkok at the Centara Convention Centre on 6 October 2012.

 On 2 November 2012, he performed his first public concert in Malaysia.
 In December 2012, Aslam was named among top performers of Dubai for 2012.

 Aslam is the first artist from Asia, and the second artist after Bryan Adams, who was permitted to perform inside the Dashrath Rangasla National Football Stadium in Kathmandu, Nepal.